rhk7913/archlinux.github.io/index.md

 ## Setup network manager

-**Disclaimer:** Do not use the apt command to install any package or manager in Arch! pacman is the correct command for installation related commands in this distribution.
+**Note:** Do not use the apt command to install any package or manager in Arch! pacman is the correct command for installation related commands in this distribution.
 I accidentally used apt in my first attempt to install the network manager and it would not install.
 I then realized it was the command used for Ubuntu, Debian, and other related distributions, not Arch.

 The following commands will install a network manager:
 ```
 pacman -Syu
 pacman -S wpa_supplicant wireless_tools networkmanager